Richard Henry Pratt: Early life

-Military career
+Career

+American Civil War

 At the outbreak of the American Civil War, Pratt enlisted in the 9th Indiana Infantry Regiment.
 After his first three-month term expired, he re-enlisted as a sergeant of the 2nd Regiment Indiana Cavalry; he saw action at the Battle of Chickamauga.
 While on a recruiting detail in Indiana during the winter of 1863-1864, Pratt met Anna Mason.
 They were married on April 12, 1864.
 Eight days later he was commissioned as a first lieutenant of the 11th Regiment Indiana Cavalry.

-Pratt served in administrative roles for the remainder of the war and was mustered out of the Volunteer Service on May 29, 1865 at the rank of captain.
+Pratt served in administrative roles for the remainder of the war and was mustered out of the Volunteer Service on May 29, 1865, at the rank of captain.
 He became a companion of the Military Order of the Loyal Legion of the United States, a military society for officers who had served the Union during the Civil War.

-Pratt returned to Logansport, Indiana to be reunited with Anna.
-There he ran a hardware store.
+Pratt returned to Logansport, Indiana to be reunited with Anna, where he ran a hardware store.
 After two years in the hardware business, he re-entered the Army in March 1867 as a second lieutenant of the 10th United States Cavalry.
 This was an African American regiment, some of whose members were freedmen.
 When they were assigned to Fort Sill in the Oklahoma Territory, they were nicknamed by Native Americans as the "Buffalo Soldiers", because of the texture of their hair.

 Pratt's long and active military career included eight years in the Great Plains, during the Indian Wars.
 He participated in the Washita campaign of 1868–1869 and the Red River War of 1874–1875.
 The severe winter of 1874-1875 resulted in many hostiles surrendering to US Indian Agents for their tribes.
 Pratt was responsible for gathering testimony to assess charges against men for actions outside warfare.
 He worked with interpreters and prisoners to clear as many charges as possible.

 Pratt was promoted to captain in February 1883; major in July 1898; lieutenant colonel in February 1901; and to colonel in January 1903.
 He retired from the Army in February 1903; in April 1904 he was advanced to brigadier general on the Retired List.